 "1.
-The visa facilitations provided in this Agreement shall apply to citizens of the Republic of Moldova only insofar as they are not exempted from the visa requirement by the laws and regulations of the Community or the Member States, this Agreement or other international agreements.
+The visa facilitations provided in this Agreement shall apply to citizens of Ukraine only insofar as they are not exempted from the visa requirement by the laws and regulations of the Community or the Member States, the present agreement or other international agreements.

-2. The national law of the Republic of Moldova, or of the Member States or Community law shall apply to issues not covered by the provisions of this Agreement, such as the refusal to issue a visa, recognition of travel documents, proof of sufficient means of subsistence and the refusal of entry and expulsion measures."
+2. The national law of Ukraine, or of the Member States or Community law shall apply to issues not covered by the provisions of this Agreement, such as the refusal to issue a visa, recognition of travel documents, proof of sufficient means of subsistence and the refusal of entry and expulsion measures."

-Without prejudice to Article 10 (which provides for the exemption from the visa requirement for holders of Moldovan diplomatic passports), the Agreement does not affect the existing rules on visa obligations and visa exemptions.
-For instance, Article 4 of Council Regulation $N^{\circ}539/2001^{1}$ allows Member States to exempt from the visa requirement civilian air and sea crews among other categories.
+Without prejudice to Article 10 (which provides for the exemption from the visa requirement for holders of diplomatic passports of Ukraine), the Agreement does not affect the existing rules on visa obligations and visa exemptions.
+For instance, Article 4 of Council Regulation N°539/2001 allows Member States to exempt from the visa requirement civilian air and sea crews among other categories.

-In accordance with Decision N°896/2006/EC of 14 June 20062, the Council ruled that the Member States fully implementing the Schengen acquis shall unilaterally recognise the residence permits issued by Switzerland and Liechtenstein.
-That Decision provides that Moldovan citizens who legally reside in Switzerland or Liechtenstein do not need a transit visa for transiting through the Schengen area.
+In accordance with Decision N°896/2006/EC of 14 June 2006, the Council ruled that the Member States fully implementing the Schengen acquis shall unilaterally recognise the residence permits issued by Switzerland and Liechtenstein.
+That Decision provides that Ukrainian citizens who legally reside in Switzerland or Liechtenstein do not need a transit visa for transiting through the Schengen area.
 Since the putting into effect of Switzerland's association to the Schengen Area on 13 December 2008, residence permits issued by Switzerland are recognised as equivalent to Schengen visas for both transit and short stay.

 Schengen rules and, where appropriate, national law continue to apply to all issues not covered by the Agreement such as the refusal to issue a visa, recognition of travel documents, proof of sufficient means of subsistence, the refusal of entry, expulsion measures or the general rule of the personal interview with the applicant.
 This also applies to the Schengen rules determining the Schengen Member State responsible for processing a visa application.
-Therefore, a citizen of the Republic of Moldova should continue to apply for a visa to the consulate of the Member State of the main destination of his/her travelling; if there is no main destination, (s)he should apply to the consulate of the Member State of first entry into the Schengen area.
-In this respect providing accurate information on these issues is necessary (see also EC declaration on access of visa applicants and harmonisation of information on procedures for issuing short-stay visas and documents to be submitted when applying for short-stay visas).
+Therefore, a Ukrainian citizen should continue to apply for a visa to the consulate of the Member State of the main destination of his/her travelling; if there is no main destination, (s)he should apply to the consulate of the Member State of first entry into the Schengen area.

-Even if the conditions foreseen in the Agreement are met, for example, proof of documentary evidence regarding the purpose of the journey for the categories foreseen in Article 4 is provided by the visa applicant, the issuance of the visa still can be refused if the conditions laid down in Article 5 of the Schengen Borders Code3 are not fulfilled, i.e. the person is not in possession of a valid travel document, an alert in the SIS has been issued, the person is considered a threat for public policy, internal security, etc.
+Even if the conditions foreseen in the Agreement are met, for example, proof of documentary evidence regarding the purpose of the journey for the categories foreseen in Article 4 is provided by the visa applicant, the issuance of the visa still can be refused if the conditions laid down in Article 5 of the Schengen Borders Code are not fulfilled, i.e. the person is not in possession of a valid travel document, an alert in the SIS has been issued, the person is considered a threat for public policy, internal security, etc.

-1 OJ L81 of 21.3.2001, modified by Regulation N°1932/2006/EC, OJ L29 of 29.3.2007.
+&lt;sup>1 OJ L81 of 21.3.2001, modified by Regulation N°1932/2006/EC, OJ L29 of 29.3.2007.

-3 OJ L 105 of 13.4.2006, p.1.
+&lt;sup>3 OJ L 105 of 13.4.2006, p.1.

-Other possibilities for flexibility in the issuing of visas allowed in the Common Consular Instructions4 (CCI) for issuing visas continue to apply.
+Other possibilities for flexibility in the issuing of visas allowed in the Common Consular Instructions (CCI) for issuing visas continue to apply.
 For instance, multipleentry visas for a long period of validity- up to five years- can be issued to categories of persons other than those mentioned in Article 5, if the conditions foreseen in the CCI are met (cfr.
 V.2.2.1).
 In the same way, the provisions contained in the CCI allowing waiver or reduction of the visa fee will continue to apply (cfr. infra II.2.1.1.).